Have you ever avoided taking action because you were afraid of putting yourself out there?

 There’s a reason public speaking is one of the biggest fears.
-Some people would rather die than get up on a stage.
+Some people would rather die than get up on stage.

 We, as a people, are deathly afraid of what other people think of us.

 What you may not realize is that other people are busy thinking the same thing.
-At some point in our evolution, I’m sure this fear of standing out came in handy, but it isn’t relevant anymore, not if you want to follow your passion.
+At some point in our evolution, I’m sure that this fear of standing out came in handy, but it isn’t relevant anymore, not if you want to follow your passion.